britkig/PicoPort/Pico/PicoPort/readme.md

 ```

 **Note:**
+- **For components like buttons, you should add additional components to mitigate contact bounce.**
 - Interrupt registering is required for this function to work, this is enabled by default unless explicitly disable in the pin's code declaration.
 - There may be a delay of detection of input state change through `WaitForState` while the CPU is a deep-sleep wait-for-interrupt state.